 The most important thing about Marion is that she not only truly understands how the political systems of food work in the U.S., but she clearly understands how they SHOULD work so the US can have a safe, more healthful food supply that is sustainable and affordable.

-Here is a summary transcript of their talk, typed and edited by Judy Doherty, BS, PCII.
+Here is a summary transcript of their talk:

 INTRODUCTION: Alice Waters, "The table is a powerful means to social justice."
 Food and nutrition professionals cannot ignore that statement.